ubilabs/geocomplete/README.md

 For a new and way more flexible solution, see our [React Geosuggest](http://ubilabs.github.io/react-geosuggest/) plugin.

-If you would like to take over the project, please let us!
+If you would like to take over the project, please let us know!
 There are many people out there who would be happy to have new supporters.

 ## Basic Usage